 About

-My doctoral research examines the remarkable connection between soils, plants, geology, and climate change.
+I graduated from the University of Oregon in 2022.
+My dissertation research examined the remarkable connections between soils, plants, geology, and climate change.

-Specifically, I use a variety of tools to examine buried, fossil soils (paleosols) from the 3.7-billion-year geological record on Earth.
+For this work, I used a variety of tools to examine buried, fossil soils (paleosols) from the 3.7-billion-year geological record on Earth.
 Paleosols form when soil is buried rapidly, like during a volcanic eruption, dust storm or flood event.
 Over time, the soil “fossilizes” and turns into a sedimentary rock.

 The mineralogy and geochemistry of terrestrial paleosols stores a record of the interaction between a planet’s atmosphere and it’s surface, allowing for detailed estimates of ancient climate conditions on land.
 Because of rapid burial, many paleosols contain fossils, so I also use fossils in paleosols to understand the origin and evolution of life across the surface of the Earth, and to determine how life responded to past climate change events.
 Beyond Earth, I use Mars-analog paleosols to understand the ancient Martian climate as well as to constrain the best places on the surface of Mars to search for past signs of life.
 Put simply, my research seeks to understand the origin and evolution of life on Earth, as well as to investigate the possibility for life to have existed on the surface of Mars billions of years ago.